Who Will Be The Next Canadian Community Hero Under 30?

-(Toronto, ON) September 27, 2021 – Canada’s Walk of Fame is reaching out to all Canadians to nominate a deserving young person for the 2021 Community Hero Program, presented by Maple Leaf Sports & Entertainment (MLSE).
-Now in its fourth year, the Program recognizes an inspiring Canadian under the age of 30 who is positively influencing the lives of others and making a profound impact in their communities and beyond.
-The Grand Prize Winner will receive a $10,000 donation to the charity or cause of their choice, a dedicated profile page on CommunityHero.ca, and an invaluable mentorship opportunity with a fellow Canadian hero to be announced.
-Submissions are accepted today through to Friday, October 29 at 10:00 p.m.
+(Toronto, ON) October 10, 2023 – A nationwide call for nominations begins today for the next inspiring Canadian under 30 to be named Canada’s Walk of Fame’s Community Hero.
+Now in its fifth installment, the Community Hero Program, presented by Maple Leaf Sports & Entertainment (MLSE), recognizes a young Canadian who is positively influencing the lives of others and making a profound impact in their communities and beyond.
+The Grand Prize Winner receives a $10,000 donation to a Canadian charity or cause, of their choice, a dedicated profile page on the Community Hero website, an invaluable mentorship opportunity with a fellow Canadian hero to be announced, recognition at Canada’s Walk of Fame’s 25th Anniversary Celebration and more.
+Nominate a deserving young Canadian at CommunityHero.ca.
+Submissions are open today until Thursday, November 1, at 10:00 p.m.
 EDT.

-Visit CommunityHero.ca for details on eligibility and submission requirements.
+Visit www.CommunityHero.ca for details on eligibility and submission requirements.
 Only one Grand Prize winner will be chosen by a selection committee and will be announced in late fall.

 About Canada’s Walk of Fame

-Canada’s Walk of Fame is a national not-for-profit organization that inspires all Canadians by proudly shining a light on extraordinary achievers and their journeys.
+Now celebrating its 25th year, Canada’s Walk of Fame is a national not-for-profit organization that inspires Canadians by proudly shining a light on extraordinary achievers and their journeys.
 Canada’s Walk of Fame recognizes the significant impact of Canadian accomplishments and provides the foremost national platform to celebrate achievement in the fields of Arts & Entertainment, Sports & Athletics, Entrepreneurship & Philanthropy, Humanitarianism, and Science, Technology & Innovation.
-Current programs include the RBC Emerging Musician Program, the Community Hero Program (Presented by MLSE), Canada’s Walk of Fame Hometown Stars, presented by Cineplex, and the nationally televised broadcast designated by the CRTC as a program of national interest.
-Canada’s Walk of Fame has over 190 inductions to date, with stars having a permanent place of tribute on the streets of Toronto’s Entertainment District.
-For a complete list of Inductees along with more information on Canada’s Walk of Fame, visit www.canadaswalkoffame.com.
+Current programs include the RBC Emerging Musician Program, the Community Hero and National Hero Programs, the Future Storytellers Program, the Hometown Stars initiative, including charitable donations to our Inductees’ causes, and the nationally televised broadcast designated by the CRTC as a program of national interest.
+Canada’s Walk of Fame has over 200 inductions to date, with stars having a permanent place of tribute on the streets of Toronto’s Entertainment District.
+For a complete list of Inductees along with more information on Canada’s Walk of Fame visit: www.canadaswalkoffame.com

 Canada’s Walk of Fame was established in 1998 by founders Bill Ballard, Dusty Cohl and Peter Soumalias, with Dianne Schwalm and in partnership with Gary Slaight.